tobyweston/blog/source/_posts/2019-08-09-refactoring-in-10-minutes.md

 description: "Learn refactoring in 10 minutes"
 ---

 I recently created a free place online to collect training materials and videos around eXtreme Programming.
-I'm creating or curating a set of live workshops (think meetup.com) under the name of **XP Dojo**.

-Check it out at https://xpdojo.org.
+I'm creating or curating a set of live workshops, check it out at [https://xpdojo.org](https://xpdojo.org).

 The first video on the site gives an introduction to refactoring and some examples in Java from chapter 1 of [Martin Fowler's book](https://amzn.to/31rSy4U).
 The source code is on [GitHub](https://github.com/tobyweston/Refactoring-Chapter-1).